 - Preheat oven to 350 degrees F.

-- Add flour, oats, sugar, baking powder, baking soda and cinnamon and stir until just combined.
+- Add flour, oats, baking powder, baking soda and cinnamon and stir until just combined.

 - Scoop in greased or lined muffin tins.
 Fill the tins most of the way full – you should get 7-8 muffins.

-- Press a few berries into the top of each muffin and sprinkle lightly with sugar if desired.
+- Press a few berries into the top of each muffin (if desired) and sprinkle lightly with sugar.